gongojs/project/README.md

 # gongo

-Mongo Live Queries with Meteor convenience and Severless scalability

-Temporary name.
+Reactive, realtime queries supporting offline and a 👌 developer experience.

 Copyright (c) 2019 by Gadi Cohen.
 Released under the [MIT license](./LICENSE.txt).

 ## Features / TODO

-* Use Mongo once, on the client, with offline support
+* Use Mongo once, on the client
-* Realtime / live queries / reactive queries
+* Reactive, realtime (live) queries
+* Optimistic updates for free
+* Persists offline (with IndexedDB)
 * Great experience to use with React, etc.
+* Highly scalable

 ## Quick Start